History was my favorite school subject? Yours too, I hope.

-Sewing machine is one of the most useful things ever invented!
+The sewing machine is one of the most useful things ever invented!

 It led Europe into a new era of production of clothing.
 And not only Europe but America as well.

-Textile industry grew (as I’ve mentioned several times); women could now have close to a decent job.
+The textile industry grew (as I’ve mentioned several times); women could now have close to a decent job.

 There was more money so people started living better lives.